quicktom/ephem/README.md

 to stdout for a given target (sun, luna, planets, stars from FK5 and FK6), observer location at UTC date and time.
 RightAscension and Declination are in Jnow reference frame.
 Times all in UTC.

-RightAscension, Declination, LocalHourAngle, LocalAzimuth and LocalAltitude is apparent to the observer.
+RightAscension, Declination, LocalHourAngle, LocalAzimuth and LocalAltitude are apparent to the observer.

 *It is a command line wrapper to a small subset of the AA+ class framework for Computational Astronomy.*